micmejia/bible-dump/NKJV/Isaiah/Isa 33.md

 Surely their valiant ones shall cry outside, The ambassadors of peace shall weep bitterly.

 ###### 8
 The highways lie waste, The traveling man ceases.
-He has broken the covenant, [^b]He has despised the [^c]cities, He regards no man.
+He has broken the covenant, He has despised the cities, He regards no man.

 ###### 9
 The earth mourns _and_ languishes, Lebanon is shamed _and_ shriveled; Sharon is like a wilderness, And Bashan and Carmel shake off _their fruits._ ## Impending Judgment on Zion